Wonnangatta Station

-The Wonnangatta Station was a cattle station located in a remote valley of the Victorian Alps, Australia.
-According to writer Harry Stephenson the station, while it operated, was "the most isolated homestead in Victoria."
+The Wonnangatta Station was a cattle station located in a remote valley of the Victorian Alps in Australia.
+According to writer Harry Stephenson the station, while it operated, was "the most isolated homestead in Victoria".

 Location

 During the station's operation, the nearest population centres were the goldfield towns of Talbotville, about 30 km away, Grant and Dargo to the south-east, and the larger town of Mansfield, about 130 km away over the Great Dividing Range.

 The Wonnangatta Station homestead was accidentally burnt down by bushwalkers in 1957.
 Some stockyards and the old cemetery, which has been restored to something resembling its original form, survive.
 Today the area is part of the Alpine National Park, and is only accessible by four-wheel drive vehicle, dirt bike, horse or foot.
-The station remains a popular off-road destination and has numerous facilities for campers, including septic toilets and concrete fire pits.
+The station remains a popular off-road destination and has numerous facilities for campers, including long drop toilets and concrete fire pits.